-- DLT quick-start guide to the Teacher Performance Expectations (TPEs)
+- DLT Quick-Start Guide to the Teacher Performance Expectations (TPEs)

 - Teacher Candidate On-Site Schedule Form

 - Site Orientation Checklist

-- Teacher Candidate Hours Log

 - UDL Lesson Templates 1 & 2

 - Extended Practicum placements: Lesson Observation Form Template

-- Student Teachers: EdThena User's Guide
+- DLT Tevera Guidebook for all users

 - Notice of Recording Letter

 - Reflective Analysis of Lesson Questionnaire

 - Student Teachers: CalTPA requirements (Multiple and Single Subjects)

 - Final Evaluation Form

-Early-Semester Check-in
+Early-Semester Check-In

 As the semester gets started, it is ideal to reach out to your teacher candidates via email to proactively determine the status and progression of the placement.
-This would be the time to have a brief conversation about the school community, to determine if the teacher candidate has been reporting as planned, and to take note of how the cooperating teacher is following through with their expected roles.
+This would be the time to have a brief conversation about the school community, determine if the teacher candidate has been reporting as planned, and take note of how the cooperating teacher is following through with their expected roles.